ozgur-github-user/ing-case/README.md

 ## Store Management

-In this project we dont have a heavy store data because of that lightweight store heas been created by RxJS.
+In this project we dont have a heavy store data because of that lightweight store has been created by RxJS.

 ## Testing